Analysis | What line did Sidney Powell cross that Rudy Giuliani didn’t?

 “To insinuate that Republican and Democratic candidates paid to throw off this election, I think, is absolutely outrageous, and I do take offense to that,” Ernst said.

 The senator later added: “To have that accusation just offhandedly thrown out there, just to confuse our voters across the United States, I think that is absolutely wrong.”
-It’s a criticism that could certainly be applied to Giuliani’s unfounded claims of rampant fraud as well.
+It’s a criticism that could certainly be applied to Giuliani’s unfounded claims of rampant fraud, as well.

-Powell was a bit more specific during an appearance on Newsmax.
+Powell was more specific during an appearance on Newsmax.
 She claimed she had evidence that would “blow up” the results in Georgia, where Biden defeated Trump by a narrow margin.
 She also suggested that Gov. Brian Kemp (R) — a longtime Trump ally — would be implicated by her imaginary findings.

 The other obvious failure on Powell’s part was that she was unable to give Fox News adequate cover to present her claims uncritically.
 She had been slated to appear on Tucker Carlson’s show last week but backed out after Carlson asked her for evidence to support her claims.
-Carlson’s bar for presenting allegations isn’t high; he recently had to apologize on-air after claiming that a dead man voted in Georgia, only to learn from a local television station that he hadn’t.
+Carlson’s bar for presenting allegations isn’t high; he recently apologized on-air after claiming that a dead man voted in Georgia, only to learn from a local television station that he hadn’t.
 But Powell’s hostile response to the request prompted Carlson to note the lack of evidence on air — even as he self-consciously insisted to his audience that he really, really wanted to be able to present her case.

 This may simply have been a lack of experience on her part.
 It’s hard to imagine that Giuliani would similarly have been unable to either convince a Fox News host that his claims were legitimate or otherwise avoid being put in a position of tension with a sympathetic host.

 It seems likely that this inexperience and inability to play the game properly was what doomed Powell.
-Former New Jersey governor Chris Christie, who has long advised Trump, disparaged her specifically during an appearance on “This Week” on Sunday.
+Former New Jersey governor Chris Christie, who has long advised Trump, disparaged her specifically during an appearance Sunday on “This Week.”

 “Sidney Powell accusing Governor Brian Kemp of a crime on television yet being unwilling to go on TV and defend and lay out the evidence that she supposedly has, this is outrageous conduct,” Christie said.
 He described the legal team broadly as a “national embarrassment.”

 It’s hard to see how that assessment stops at Powell.
 Giuliani’s behavior and claims haven’t been much different.
 But he has decades of ties to Republican officials including the president and years of experience navigating conservative media.
-You can think of Giuliani as being the Fox News of Trump’s legal team while Powell was the One America News: the former being an institution used to toeing the expected lines of believability, versus an upstart unburdened by rationality.
+You can think of Giuliani as being the Fox News of Trump’s legal team while Powell was the One America News: the former being an institution used to toeing the expected lines of believability, vs. an upstart unburdened by rationality.
 Even Powell’s attacks on Republican leaders hew to that dichotomy.

 As soon as the news conference ended last week, it was obvious that Powell’s claims differed from Giuliani’s only in style.
 They weren’t even compatible with what Giuliani alleged, claiming a vote-rigging that seems as though it would obviate the need to commit the fraud Giuliani was discussing.
 But all of her commentary was acceptable to Trump and to the Republican Party until, suddenly, it wasn’t.